Zeioth/heirline-components.nvim/README.md

   }
 }
 ```

-## Example config
-You can find the example config we use for NormalNvim [here](https://github.com/NormalNvim/NormalNvim/blob/ae2248a7ce7f410649fc4b173b2f662a1b666718/lua/plugins/2-ui.lua#L293).

 ## Credits
 Currently, most of the GPL3 lua components this plugin use come from AstroNvim and NormalNvim.
 So please support both projects if you enjoy this plugin.